GRIP & ELECTRIC DEPARTMENT

 SEMINAR & MANUAL contents:

 When you attend the Seminar, you will receive a copy of this comprehensive training manual.
-The book will be available for download purchase from this website in the Fall of 2017.
+The book will be available for download purchase from this website in the Spring of 2019.
 Inside, you’ll find clear and concise information to help you prepare for a career in the Grip and Electric Department.

 Table of Contents

 Scene 1 – The Film Business in a nutshell